rmarx/holblocking-blogpost/README.md

 This is a fundamental limitation of the way the HTTP/1.1 protocol was designed.
 If you have a single HTTP/1.1 connection, resource responses always have to be delivered **in-full** before you can switch to sending a new resource.
 This can lead to severe HOL blocking issues if earlier resources are slow to create (for example a dynamically generated `index.html` that is filled from database queries) or, as above, if earlier resources are large.

 This is why browsers [started opening multiple parallel TCP connections][parallelConnections] (typically 6) for each page load over HTTP/1.1.
 That way, requests can be distributed across those individual connections and there is no more HOL blocking.
 That is, unless you have more than 6 resources per page... which is of course quite common.
 This is where the practice of "sharding" your resources over multiple domains (img.mysite.com, static.mysite.com, etc.) and Content Delivery Networks (CDNs) comes from.
 As each individual domain gets 6 connections, browsers will open up to 30-ish TCP connections in total for each page load.
-This works, but has considerable overhead: setting up a new TCP connection can be expensive (for example in terms of state and memory at the server) and takes some time (especially for an HTTPS connection).
+This works, but has considerable overhead: setting up a new TCP connection can be expensive (for example in terms of state and memory at the server, as well as calculations to setup TLS encryption) and takes some time (especially for an HTTPS connection, as TLS requires its own handshake).

 [parallelConnections]: http://www.stevesouders.com/blog/2008/03/20/roundup-on-parallel-connections/